na-na-hi/renget/archive/gxrov.md

 **Skyrim VR**: Buy his game.
 It's Skyrim SE in VR.
 Almost all SE mods are compatible with it, and there are VR specific version of SkyUI and SKSE.
 It's a lazy port where weapon swings just emulate button presses, don't expect GORN combat but archery and magic are improved by motion controls.
 All the lewd mods are a thing of beauty in VR.

 **Fallout 4 VR**: Say what you will, this is the first port of the immense (and watered down) RPGs Bethesda is known for.
 The port is worse than the Skyrim one, but some mods are still supported, and it at least supports smooth movement.
+Modding guide [here](https://rentry.org/pofw5) if you're interested.

 **No Man's Sky**: Space exploration survival game that gradually got patched into something that's actually worth playing.
 VR support was added in 2019 as one of the many changes in the BEYOND update.
 Fully supports motion controls, including virtual controls to fly your ship.